mikezaschka/cds-dbm/readme.md

 It also contains a task to create ready-to-deploy build fragments for SAP Cloud Platform Cloud Foundry:
 - [build](#command_build)

+## Current status

+_cds-dbm_ is ready to be used!<br>
+The library contains all the necessary commands and functionality to build a cds model for and deploy it to the supported databases.

 ## Database support

 Internally _cds-dbm_ is relying on the popular Java framework <a href="https://www.liquibase.org/">liquibase</a> to handle (most) of the database activities.
 Liquibase by default has support for a variety of relational databases, but currently _cds-dbm_ offers support for the following ones: